YannisFJ/FootballClubProject/README.md

 Examples of testing process:

-1. Video Highlights
+1. Video Highlights:
-i.
-Click ‘Video Highlights’ on the navbar ii.
-After being taken to the highlights section, click on a video at all the different breakpoints and browsers. iii.
-Try the same thing in landscape mode
+Click ‘Video Highlights’ on the navbar >	After being taken to the highlights section, click on a video at all the different breakpoints and browsers >	Try the same thing in landscape mode

 2. Tickets
-i.
-Click ‘Tickets; on the navbar ii.
-After being taken to the tickets section, see if the ticket information is still consistent on the different breakpoints and browsers. iii.
-Check the links still open a different tab. iv.
-See if the images fail to load on different browsers.
+Click ‘Tickets; on the navbar > After being taken to the tickets section, see if the ticket information is still consistent on the different breakpoints and browsers > Check the links still open a different tab > See if the images fail to load on different browsers.

 ## Deployment